ManuelPeinado/MultiChoiceAdapter/README.md

 Customization
 ---------------------
-You can customize the way the adapter behaves when an item is clicked and **the action mode was already active**. o do so, add an item named <tt>multiChoiceAdapterStyle</tt> to your theme, and have it reference an additional style which you define like this:
+You can customize the way the adapter behaves when an item is clicked and **the action mode was already active**.
+To do so, add an item named <tt>multiChoiceAdapterStyle</tt> to your theme, and have it reference an additional style which you define like this:

 ```xml
 <style name="MyCustomMultiChoiceAdapter">